Prunus rivularis

-Prunus rivularis, known variously by the common names creek plum, hog plum, or wild-goose plum is a thicket-forming shrub.
+Prunus rivularis, known variously by the common names creek plum, hog plum, or wild-goose plum is a thicket-forming shrub in the rose family, Rosaceae.
+It is a deciduous shrub consisting of slender stems with umbel clusters of white blossoms.
+The fruit is a drupe that resembles a large berry.

+The plant is found mainly in the central United States.
 It prefers calcareous clay soil or limestone-based woodland soils.
-This deciduous plant belongs to the rose family, Rosaceae, and is found mainly in the central United States.
-It is a shrub consisting of slender stems with umbel clusters of white blossoms.
-The fruit is a drupe that resembles a large berry; though it has a bitter taste, it serves as a source of food for birds and other wildlife.
-"Prunus" is Latin for plum, whereas "rivularis" means being near a stream.
+Although the fruit has a bitter taste, it serves as a source of food for birds and other wildlife.